adilnesmith/room-planner/README.md

     ```
     docker compose up
     ```
+    OR
+NOTE: If you dont have docker installed, just see the readme in `client` and `server` folders and follow the steps mentioned .

 # Configuration
 As the creation of room is out of scope, so an API endpoint (`/rooms/bulk`) has been created to create the rooms in one go using following cURL
 ```